2025 Miami Dolphins season: Week 9: vs. Baltimore Ravens

 The Dolphins turned in another disappointing performance and lost 28–6 to Lamar Jackson and the Ravens.
-This dropped Miami to 2–7 on the year.
+This dropped Miami to 2–7 and 0–2 against the AFC North.

 The next day, the Dolphins announced that general manager Chris Grier and the team had mutually agreed to part ways.
 Grier, who had been with the organization since 2000 and served as general manager since 2016, finished his tenure with Miami with five winning seasons and three playoff appearances, but no postseason victories.